Aiven-Open/klaw-docs/docs/HowTo/clusters.md

 1. Log in to Klaw.
 2. Navigate to the **Environments** tab and select **Clusters**.
 3. On the **Clusters** screen, select **Add Cluster**.
-4. On the **Add Kafka Cluster** screen, provide the following information:
+4. On the **Add Apache Kafka Cluster** screen, provide the following information:

-   - **Cluster type**: Choose a cluster type from the dropdown menu (Kafka, Schema Registry, or Kafka Connect).
+   - **Cluster type**: Choose a cluster type from the dropdown menu (Apache Kafka, Schema Registry, or Apache Kafka Connect).
 Based on the cluster type, you need to include additional information.
    - **Cluster name**: Enter a name for the cluster, for example, `Dev_cluster`.
-   - **Kafka flavor**: Select a Kafka flavor from the dropdown list.
+   - **Apache Kafka flavor**: Select a Apache Kafka flavor from the dropdown list.
      - Provide the additional information required based on the **cluster type**:
-       - If you are adding a **Kafka cluster**, enter the following:
+       - If you are adding a **Apache Kafka cluster**, enter the following:
          - **Protocol**: Select either plaintext or SSL.
          - **RestAPI servers**: Enter the URL of the REST API servers, for example, `https://server:12695`.
          - **Bootstrap servers**: Enter the comma-separated list of bootstrap servers, for